LunaticPrakash/Self-Driving-Car/README.md

 ## Bugs and Improvements :-

 - No known bugs.
-- But in Spyder IDE you have to restart the kernel after running this program, to run this program again.(Shortcut for Restarting Kernel in Spyder IDE is **Ctrl + .**, works when your cursor is in console)
+- But in Spyder IDE you have to restart the kernel after running this program, to run this program again.(Shortcut for Restarting Kernel in Spyder IDE is **Ctrl + .**, works when your cursor is in IpythonConsole)

 ## Dev :- Prakash Gupta